Density Profiles of Collapsed Rotating Massive Stars Favor Long Gamma-Ray Bursts: Discussion and conclusion

-Here we have shown that commonly-used pre-collapse lGRB progenitor models \citep[e.g. 16TI of][]{2006ApJ...637..914W} with density profiles that have power-law indices of $\alpha \approx 2.5$ naturally lead to post-collapse profiles with $\alpha \lesssim 1.5$.
-We will present results from 3D GRMHD simulations of jet launching, propagation, and breakout through these post-collapse stellar profiles with realistic thermodynamic properties in future work \citep[][in prep.]{collapsarsII}.
+In future work, we will present results from 3D GRMHD simulations that self-consistently capture jet launching, propagation, and breakout through the fiducial post-collapse stellar profile presented here with realistic thermodynamic properties \citep[][in prep.]{collapsarsII}.
 We emphasize that for consistency and physical accuracy, future numerical studies and theoretical models of lGRBs should consider post-collapse stellar models as the material through which lGRB jets evolve. \\

 \acknowledgments \textit{Acknowledgements:} We thank Evan O'Connor for helpful discussions and advice about using GR1D.
-We also thank Jim Stone, Eliot Quataert, and Elias Most for helpful discussions.
+We also thank Jim Stone, Eliot Quataert, and Elias Most for helpful discussions and the anonymous referee for insightful feedback on an earlier version of this manuscript.
 G.H. is supported in part by a National Science Foundation Graduate Research Fellowship.
 OG is supported by a CIERA Postdoctoral Fellowship.
 OG and AT acknowledge support by Fermi Cycle 14 Guest Investigator program 80NSSC22K0031.
-AT was supported by NSF grants AST-2107839, AST-1815304, AST-1911080, AST-2031997, and NASA grant 80NSSC18K0565.
+AT was supported by NSF grants AST-2107839, AST-1815304, AST-1911080, OAC-2031997, and NASA grant 80NSSC18K0565.
 D. R. A.-D. acknowledges support by the Stavros Niarchos Foundation (SNF) and the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the 2nd Call of ``Science and Society'' Action Always strive for excellence – ``Theodoros Papazoglou'' (Project Number: 01431).
 The simulations presented here were performed on computational resources managed and supported by Princeton Research Computing, a consortium of groups including the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology's High Performance Computing Center and Visualization Laboratory at Princeton University.

 \textit{Software:} GR1D \citep{oconnor10,oconnor15}, Matplotlib \citep{2007CSE.....9...90H}.